seandstewart/bardly/pending/tragedies/romeo-and-juliet/uncut.md

 Then is it likely thou wilt undertake
 A thing like death to chide away this shame,
 That copest with death himself to scape from it:
-And, if thou darest, I’ll give thee remedy.
+And, if thou darest, I'll give thee remedy.

 **JULIET**
 O, bid me leap, rather than marry Paris,